1962 Bobby Rydell – I’ll Never Dance Again

 Bobby’s career started in 1950 at the age of only nine when he won a talent contest and earned a permanent spot on the show.
 He both sang and played drums.
 He began recording singles in 1959 and nearly hit the top ten with his third release, Kissin’ Time.

 When CDs showed up, I spent a lot of time (and money!) replacing a lot of my old singles and albums.
 It was particularly annoying that Bobby Rydell was one of the artists whose record label (ABKCO) wasn’t interested in releasing Bobby’s music on CDs.
 It stung even worse when he rerecorded his singles for KTEL.
 I ordered that CD online and immediately returned it after I dropped the CD into my computer and discovered the CD was remakes and not the original records.
 At least CDs are better labeled now!
-The original, mostly mono recordings did finally show up on CD in 2005.
+The original (mostly mono) recordings did finally show up on CD in 2005.

 Bobby had a health scare in 2012 and had a double organ transplant that saved his life.
-He is healthy enough to return to live performances six months later and continues to make appearances.
+He was healthy enough to return to live performances six months later and continues to make appearances.
 He both appears as a solo artist and as part of “The Golden Boys” with his long-time friends Frankie Avalon and Fabian.
 If that sounds familiar, give a listen to the Four Preps 1960 hit, Got A Girl.